ravindUwU/dotnet-efcore-35568/README.md

 - [ConsoleApp.csproj](./ConsoleApp/ConsoleApp.csproj) uses EF Core 9 by default.
 Run the project to notice that queries 2, 3 & 4 fail.

-- Change the project to use EF Core 8, re-run to notice that that the same queries fails in this version as well.
+- Change the project to use EF Core 8, re-run to notice that that the same queries fail in this version as well.

 - Change to use EF Core 7, re-run to notice that all queries work.